Exercise is a key component in Parkinson’s Disease (PD) care and treatment.

 - Balance Exercises – 2–3 days per week with daily smaller activities

-- Exercises should include activities that require multi-directional stepping, weight shifting, dynamic balance activities, large movements, and multitasking such as yoga, tai chi, dance, or boxing
+- Exercises should include activities that require multi-directional stepping, weight shifting, dynamic balance activities, large movements, and multitasking such as yoga, tai chi, dance, or boxing.

 Exercise and Parkinson’s disease, go hand in hand.
 In-person exercise classes are also an excellent way to socialize, motivate, and stay active.
+Due to a variety of circumstances sometimes you may not be able to travel to manage exercise and Parkinson’s disease.

 - Hope Parkinson’s Group has in-person movement classes for residents of Fort Myers, Cape Coral, and the surrounding areas.